RichieHakim/rolling-variance/README.md

 # rolling-variance
-Simple code for efficient calculation of online updates to variance using Welford's method.
+Simple code for efficient calculation of online updates to variance and mean using Welford's method.

 The purpose of this script is to compute very fast rolling variances and means in a stepwise way.
 This allows for online processing of incoming data.
 It uses a recursive algorithm to calculate online updates to the current std and mean.